-banning users by IP (networks, autonomous systems);
+• banning users by IP (networks, autonomous systems)

-- requiring mandatory user identification (maybe layered: login / login with confirmed phone number / login with confirmed identity / login with confirmed identity and biometrics / etc.);
+- requiring mandatory user identification (maybe tiered: login / login with confirmed phone number / login with confirmed identity / login with confirmed identity and biometrics / etc.)

-- returning fake responses;
+- returning fake responses

 - filing administrative abuse reports.

-The problem with option number one is the collateral damage you will inflict, especially if you have to ban subnets.
+The problem with the first option is the collateral damage you will inflict, especially if you have to ban subnets.